 where

-is a generator of the conformal or $SU(2)$ R-symmetry group.\footnote{Note that we will mainly use 3-component embedding space coordinates $x^A,y^A$ throughout the paper.
-For more details on our conventions see appendix~\ref{conventions} and equation~\eqref{embedding}.}
+is a generator of the conformal or $SU(2)$ R-symmetry group.
+Note that we will mainly use 3-component embedding space coordinates $x^A,y^A$ throughout the paper.
+For more details on our conventions see appendix A and equation (D5) of the Supplemental Material \cite{supplemental}.

-All the correlators are functions of $x_i,y_i$, but the hidden 4-dimensional symmetry means that the master correlators can be expressed in terms of functions of 4d distances, obtained by summing conformal and internal distances:
+All the correlators are functions of $x_i,y_i$, but if the hidden 4-dimensional symmetry is present then the master correlators should be expressible in terms of functions of 4d distances, obtained by summing conformal and internal distances:

 with the (boldface) 4d cross ratios defined accordingly: